 Outside barns emissions can occur during manure storage, composting and field application.
 Reducing the amount of ammonia being emitted from dairy farms is a complex endeavor.
-Farms, after all, are economic enterprises and solution need to meet the bottom line.
+Farms are economic enterprises and solutions need to meet their bottom line.